-If we think you’re potentially a match, we will call or email you to discuss the cat in more detail.
+If we think you could be a potential match, we will call or email you to discuss the cat in more detail.
 At this stage we will ask for proof of your ID and address and landlord consent (where applicable).
-Once this has been received and if a good match has been ascertained, from Monday 19th July 2021 (Government restrictions allowing) should you wish to proceed we will arrange an Adoption Appointment via the telephone or video call (if needed) to talk you through moving forward to adoption.
+Once this has been received and a good match has been ascertained, from Monday 19th July 2021 (Government restrictions allowing) should you wish to proceed we will be able to offer an appointment for you to come to the centre to meet the cat you wish to adopt.

 Once the reservation has been agreed, we will discuss settling your new friend into your home, and where possible we will send you the Adoption paperwork via email for you to review and sign.
 We will only be able to finalise the Adoption once this paperwork is received and the Adoption fee has been paid.

 Adoption paperwork consists of a Medical Summary, Adoption Form, and PetPlan Terms for your free one month of insurance cover.
-During your Adoption appointment we will talk through this paperwork and discuss settling your new friend into their home.

-Arrangements will be made for you to pay the adoption fee of £85 per cat / £95 per kitten by card payment over the phone.
+Arrangements will be made for you to pay the adoption fee of £85 per cat / £95 per kitten, preferably by card payment over the phone.
 There will also be options to purchase supplies, join our membership scheme and make a donation to help us in the work that we do.

 We will be in contact with follow up calls through the early weeks to see how your cat is getting on in their new home.
 This starts from the day the cat comes home.
 Once we reach 21 days, we will no longer contact you for updates, but our help doesn’t end there.
 We are only a phone call away, so please do not hesitate to get in touch for any advice you may need!